Ceon3k42/Ceon3k42.github.io/index.md

 # Ceon 3k42
 ### About

-Ceon3k42 is a newly discovered situated near the black hole known as Sagittarius A* in Milky Way galaxy.
+<p>Ceon3k42 is a newly discovered situated near the black hole known as Sagittarius A* in Milky Way galaxy.
 This unique planet's most striking features include its breathtaking ring system and its beautiful shades of purples, blues and greens.
-Ceon3k42 also supports [life](https://ceon3k42.github.io/life.html), with numerous [plants](https://ceon3k42.github.io/life/plants.html) and [animals](https://ceon3k42.github.io/life/animals.html) found on the planet.
-To view a full description of the planet, please come [here](https://ceon3k42.github.io/life.html)
+Ceon3k42 also supports <a href="https://ceon3k42.github.io/life.html">life</a>, with numerous <a href="https://ceon3k42.github.io/life/plants.html">plants</a> and <a href="https://ceon3k42.github.io/life/animals.html">animals</a> found on the planet.
+To view a full description of the planet, please come <a href="https://ceon3k42.github.io/life.html">here</a></p>
 <img src="https://ceon3k42.github.io/assets/satellite-planet.png" class="index">

 ##### Art album